sirxemic/jquery.ripples/README.md

 - `crossOrigin` (setting this won't have any effect until `imageUrl` is changed)

 ### updateSize
 The effect resizes automatically when the width or height of the window changes.
-When the dimensions of the element changes, you need to call this function explicitly to update the size of the effect accordingly.
+When the dimensions of the element changes, you need to call `$(selector).ripples('updateSize')` to update the size of the effect accordingly.